kontena/kontena/docs/getting-started/installing/vagrant.md

 ## Installing Kontena Nodes

-Before you can start provision nodes you must first switch cli scope to a grid.
+Before you can start provisioning nodes you must first switch cli scope to a grid.
 A Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.

-Switch to existing grid using the following command:
+Switch to an existing grid using the following command:

 ```
 $ kontena grid use <grid_name>